-A06 Identify and analyse other resources available to organisations, including human resources, explore the way in which these resources can be managed, developed and used effectively within business operations.
+A06 Identify and analyse the other resources available to organisations, including human resources, explore the ways in which these resources can be managed, developed and used effectively within business operations.

-A07 Understand and evaluate the range of decision making methods and supporting analytical tools, including the use of IT, available to managers to formulate and implement business decisions.
-Explore the way these decisions can be implemented and understand the crucial role that effective communication structures and methods can have on the effectiveness of that implementation.
+A07 Understand and evaluate the range of decision making methods and supporting analytical tools, including the use of $\Pi$ , available to managers to formulate and implement business decisions.
+Explore the ways in which these decisions can be implemented and understand the crucial role that effective communication structures and methods can have on the effectiveness of that implementation.

-A08 Demonstrate a comprehensive understanding of the principles and functions of management including managing and developing people, marketing, accounting and finance and Information Systems with reference to relevant theories and frameworks.
+A08 Demonstrate a comprehensive understanding of the principles and functions of management including managing and developing people, marketing, accounting and finance, operational and project management and the use of Information Systems.